abhstabs/abhstabs/README.md

 ### A bit more

 - 🎓 CS from IIT (BHU), Varanasi
-- 🌏 Based in India, working across Southeast Asia
+- 🌏 Based in India
 - 🏀 Started playing basketball at 22 — still at it

 ---